 … we are always glad to be able to help raise the standards in the places we visit

 Fortunately, the Ministry of Lands, Housing and Survey on the island was more than accommodating in helping us tie our survey with their established references.
-We also met with local drone service providers there, sharing our knowledge and experience, and opening the doors to future cooperation.
+We also worked with local drone service providers to acquire aerial imagery there, sharing our knowledge and experience, and opening the doors to future cooperation.
 This project really showed us how different places have different levels of technological advancement, in terms of their drone usage, and we are always glad to be able to help raise the standards in the places we visit.

 Watch the point cloud fly-through: